Business and Other Risks

 Risk description:

-Specific impacts that might be expected include those due to suspension of projects due to a worsening business environment for consulting services provided by the Organizational Development Division, particularly to small- and medium-sized enterprises and startups, and changes in the corporate recruiting environment for the Personnel Placement Business of the Matching Division.
+Specific impacts may include those related to suspension of projects due to a worsening business environment for consulting services provided by the Organizational Development Division(particularly to small- and medium-sized enterprises and startups), and changes in the corporate recruiting environment for the Personnel Placement Business of the Matching Division.

 Main countermeasures: